 top of page

-Bulk Import - SketchUp .dae to Blender
+Bulk Import - SketchUp .OBJ to Blender

 The SketchUp .dae Importer is a Blender add-on designed for batch importing .dae files exported from SketchUp, organizing them into collections, and cleaning up unnecessary objects.
 It streamlines workflows by automatically joining geometry, moving extras like curves and empties into separate collections, and eliminating imported cameras.

-Bulk Import - SketchUp .dae to Blender
+Bulk Import - SketchUp .OBJ to Blender

 Broken button...
 I'll fix it eventually...